Gibson Guitars explained

 Fender’s attempt at a modern, high-output humbucker

-Whether you’re playing a Gibson guitar or an Epiphone LP model, there’s no denying that a humbucker is an essential component.
-These pickups are designed to produce a fat tone with a variety of highs and lows, as well as plenty of harmonics.
+Whether you’re playing a Gibson guitar or an Epiphone LP model, there’s no denying that a humbucker is essential.
+These pickups are designed to produce a fat tone with various highs and lows and plenty of harmonics.

 Gibson has long been the premier manufacturer of pickups, leading the way with countless innovations.
-These include the PAF, the first-ever humbucker, as well as the mini-humbucker, which features a bright sound and increased output.
+These include the PAF, the first-ever humbucker, and the mini-humbucker, which features a bright sound and increased output.
 You can also find active humbuckers, which use active circuitry to provide more gain than passive pickups.
-These are great for metal players and jazz musicians alike, providing the kind of thump you’d expect from a humbucker without the extraneous noise.
+These are great for metal players and jazz musicians, providing the thump you’d expect from a humbucker without the extraneous noise.

 P90 pickups are known for their raspy, funk-friendly tones.
 They are also suitable for rock, blues, and jazz.
 A typical P90 is a single-coil pickup, but they can be stacked in a humbucker.
-This is because P90s are wider than the typical single-coil.
+This is because P90s are more comprehensive than the typical single-coil.

 Controls